weevood/MA-BDA_Project/README.md

 The normal requests use a lot more the TCP and UDP protocol, which are the 2 less used overall, due to the overflowing of the "smurf" and "neptune" DoS attacks.

 Both R2L and I2R are much less represented in term of quantity, independent on which protocol is used.

+### 4. Possible future enhancements

+To improve clustering and obtain even better results on the classification of these anomalies, various other models could be applied instead of simple *K-means clustering*.
+For example, a *Gaussian mixture model* or *DBSCAN* could capture more subtle relationships between data points and cluster centres, a neural network with different hidden layers, etc.

+It would also be useful to test the use of distance functions that can better account for distributions and correlations between features, such as the *Mahalanobis distance*.

 ## Conclusion